bricofoy/yasm/README.md

 # YASM
 Yet Another State Machine library - a function pointer based state machine library for arduino

-A library for creating and managing states machines based on function pointers.
+A library for easy creation and managing of states machines based on function pointers.

 ***********  Quick start : ***********************